Euclidean distance: Squared Euclidean distance

-In many applications, and in particular when comparing distances, it may be more convenient to omit the final square root in the calculation of Euclidean distances.
+In many applications, and in particular when comparing distances, it may be more convenient to omit the final square root in the calculation of Euclidean distances, as the square root does not change the order ($d_1^2 > d_2^2$ if and only if $d_1 > d_2$).
 The value resulting from this omission is the square of the Euclidean distance, and is called the squared Euclidean distance.
-As an equation, it can be expressed as a sum of squares:
+For instance, the Euclidean minimum spanning tree can be determined using only the ordering between distances, and not their numeric values.
+Comparing squared distances produces the same result but avoids an unnecessary square-root calculation and sidesteps issues of numerical precision.
+As an equation, the squared distance can be expressed as a sum of squares:

 Beyond its application to distance comparison, squared Euclidean distance is of central importance in statistics, where it is used in the method of least squares, a standard method of fitting statistical estimates to data by minimizing the average of the squared distances between observed and estimated values, and as the simplest form of divergence to compare probability distributions.
 The addition of squared distances to each other, as is done in least squares fitting, corresponds to an operation on (unsquared) distances called Pythagorean addition.
 In cluster analysis, squared distances can be used to strengthen the effect of longer distances.

 Squared Euclidean distance does not form a metric space, as it does not satisfy the triangle inequality.
 However it is a smooth, strictly convex function of the two points, unlike the distance, which is non-smooth (near pairs of equal points) and convex but not strictly convex.
 The squared distance is thus preferred in optimization theory, since it allows convex analysis to be used.
 Since squaring is a monotonic function of non-negative values, minimizing squared distance is equivalent to minimizing the Euclidean distance, so the optimization problem is equivalent in terms of either, but easier to solve using squared distance.

 The collection of all squared distances between pairs of points from a finite set may be stored in a Euclidean distance matrix, and is used in this form in distance geometry.